Louis Vuitton just bought the world's second-biggest diamond

 "We are delighted to be partnering with Louis Vuitton, the famous luxury house, to transform the historic, 1,758-carat Sewelô, Botswana's largest diamond, into a collection of fine jewelery that will commemorate this extraordinary discovery and contribute direct benefits to our local communities of interest in Botswana," said Lucara CEO Eira Thomas in a press statement.

 Louis Vuitton's purchase is just the latest move its parent company, LVMH, has taken into the luxury jewelry market.
-The conglomerate also owns Italian jewelry brand Bulgari and watchmakers TAG Heuer and Hublot, and in November, it acquired the iconic New York jeweler Tiffany & Co. for more than $16 million.
+The conglomerate also owns Italian jewelry brand Bulgari and watchmakers TAG Heuer and Hublot, and in November, it acquired the iconic New York jeweler Tiffany & Co. for more than $16 billion.

 When the Sewelô diamond was discovered last year, it took the title of second-largest in history, ousting the previous holder of the title -- a 1,111-carat diamond, called Lesedi La Rona, that was unearthed rom the same mine in Botswana.

-Note: This article has been updated to reflect LVMH's acquisition of Tiffany & Co. as being worth more than $16 billion.